mudita/MuditaOS/harmony_changelog.md

 ### Added
 * Added new 32px and 170px fonts
 * Added new clock face with quotes
+* Added a backend for quotes on home screen

 ### Changed / Improved
 * Updated FSL drivers from NXP